gridgain/gridgain/modules/platforms/cpp/examples/README.txt

 ----------------------------------

 Before running examples ensure that:
  * LD_LIBRARY_PATH environment variable is set and pointing to a directory with "libjvm.so" library.
-Typically this library is located in $JAVA_HOME/jre/lib/amd64/server directory.
+Typically, this library is located in $JAVA_HOME/jre/lib/amd64/server directory.
- * For odbc-example additionaly ODBC Driver Manager must be present and installed on your platform and GridGain ODBC driver must be built and installed according to instructions for your platform.
+ * For odbc-example additionally ODBC Driver Manager must be present and installed on your platform and GridGain ODBC driver must be built and installed according to instructions for your platform.
  * For odbc-example make sure that path to GridGain libraries is added to LD_LIBRARY_PATH (usually it is /usr/local/lib).